Charles von Hügel

-Charles von Hügel (born Carl Alexander Anselm Baron von Hügel; 25 April 1795 - 2 June 1870), sometimes spelt in English Huegel, was an Austrian nobleman, army officer, diplomat, botanist, and explorer, now primarily remembered for his travels in northern India during the 1830s.
+Baron Charles von Hügel (born Carl Alexander Anselm Baron von Hügel; 25 April 1795 - 2 June 1870), sometimes spelt in English Huegel, was an Austrian nobleman, army officer, diplomat, botanist, and explorer, now primarily remembered for his travels in northern India during the 1830s.
 During his lifetime he was celebrated by the European ruling classes for his botanical garden and his introduction of plants and flowers from New Holland (Australia) to Europe's public gardens.

 Early life

-Hügel was born in Regensburg, Bavaria, on 25 April 1795, as the son of Johann Aloys Josef von Hügel (1753–1825), a diplomat and a statesman, and his wife, Susanne Holthoff (1768–1837).
+Hügel was born in Regensburg, Holy Roman Empire, on 25 April 1795, as the son of Johann Aloys Josef von Hügel (1753–1825), a diplomat and a statesman, and his wife, Susanne Holthoff (1768–1837).
 In 1813, after studying law at Heidelberg University, he became an officer in the Austrian Hussars and fought in the armies of the sixth and seventh coalitions against Napoleon.
 After Napoleon's abdication, Hügel visited Scandinavia and Russia, before being stationed with other Austrian troops in southern France and then Italy.

 In 1824, Hügel took up residence in Hietzing, a district of Vienna, where he established his botanical garden and set up a company to sell its flowers.
 He also became betrothed to a Hungarian Countess, Melanie Zichy-Ferraris, but in 1831 she broke off their engagement to marry the Austrian chancellor, Klemens Wenzel, Prince von Metternich.